-Purdue University will soon be the home of Anvil, a powerful new supercomputer that will provide advanced computing capabilities to support a wide range of computational and data-intensive research spanning from traditional high-performance computing to modern artificial intelligence applications.
+Purdue University is the home of Anvil, a powerful new supercomputer that provides advanced computing capabilities to support a wide range of computational and data-intensive research spanning from traditional high-performance computing to modern artificial intelligence applications.

-Anvil, which is funded by a $10 million award from the National Science Foundation (NSF), will significantly increase the capacity available to the NSF's Extreme Science and Engineering Discovery Environment (XSEDE), which serves tens of thousands of researchers across the U.S., and in which Purdue has been a partner for the past nine years.
-Anvil will enter production in 2021 and will serve researchers for five years.
+Anvil, built through a $10 million system acquisition from the National Science Foundation (NSF), and provides resources to the NSF's Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS), which serves tens of thousands of researchers across the U.S., and in which Purdue has been a partner for the past nine years.
+Anvil entered production in February 2022 and will serve researchers for five years.
 Additional funding from the NSF will support Anvil's operations and user support.

 The name "Anvil" reflects the Purdue Boilermakers' strength and workmanlike focus on producing results, and the Anvil supercomputer will enable important discoveries across many different areas of science and engineering.
 Anvil also will serve as an experiential learning laboratory for students to gain real-world experience using computing for their science, and for student interns to work with the Anvil team for construction and operation.
 We will be training the research computing practitioners of the future.
 Learn more about Anvil's mission in the Anvil press release.